Air Fryer Conversion Chart: Oven to Air Fryer Temperature & Time Guide

 What Is the Full Air Fryer Conversion Chart?

-This master table covers the most commonly converted foods.
-Use it as your starting reference point — check for doneness at the early end of the time range and adjust for your specific model.
+This master conversion table covers the most commonly cooked foods and is your primary starting reference for temperature and time adjustments.
+Use it as your baseline — check for doneness at the early end of the time range and adjust for your specific model.
+All protein internal temperatures align with USDA Food Safety and Inspection Service (2023) guidelines.

 | Food | Oven Temp | Oven Time | Air Fryer Temp | Air Fryer Time | Notes |